kawu/earley-facile/README.md

 ##### Axiom

 At the very beginning of the parsing process the chart is empty.
-The only inference rule which can be used is the axiom rule.
-It takes a single argument which specifies the root non-terminal we want to match over the entire input sentence.
+The only inference rule which can be used at this stage is the axiom rule.
+It takes a single argument specifying the root non-terminal to be matched against the input sentence.
 For instance, to (eventually) find analyses containing non-terminal `S` in their roots, run:
 ```